 Moderate and conservative politicians pushed back on the New Jersey legacy operator market during the June oversight hearing of the NJ-CRC.
-Many of them were unhappy that the underground legacy market, in addition to the Delta 8/9 hemp issues.
+Many of them were unhappy with the underground legacy market, in addition to the Delta 8/9 hemp issues.

 Thus, the NJ-CRC is now publicly criticizing the legacy market.

 NJ-CRC Executive Director Jeff Brown acknowledged the issue.

 “The NJ-CRC is committed to setting up a fair and equitable market.
 Offering opportunities for everyone, including educating and inviting in legacy sellers to the legal adult-use market,” he explained.

 “It is also our responsibility to protect the integrity of the market by promoting licensed, compliant businesses and to protect consumers by educating them about all the risks associated with purchasing unregulated products,” Brown added.

 Thankfully, the NJ-CRC wasn’t given police power and troopers to go after legacy cannabis operators in the state’s cannabis laws.

 Many in the legal cannabis industry think New Jersey could become a Western-style cannabis market.
 They perceive that too many cultivators, legacy operators, and home grow flooded the market.
 It reduces the price of cannabis to $100 an ounce and limits profits.

 When you have invested a lot of time and money in a business, protecting the things that harm the process makes sense.

 Anti-Legacy Rhetoric from the NJ-CRC